0xvext/0xvext.github.io/_posts/2018-11-04-dms-to-myself-2.md

 "Modern defenders know security controls create attack surface.
 Beware the attack graph you make practicing InfoSec:"

 This is an accurate post, and as a "purple teamer" I do see the validity in this reminder.
 Every element of complexity that we add to a system has the potential to adversely affect security.

-That said, this shouldn't feed into the "perfect solution fallacy" wherein the argument is made along the lines of "<solution x> has a flaw, therefore it's not good and shouldn't be pursued."
+That said, this shouldn't feed into the "perfect solution fallacy" wherein the argument is made along the lines of "$SOLUTION has a flaw, therefore it's not good and shouldn't be pursued."
 Every solution has flaws.
 There is no perfect solution to any practical problem.
 So long as the risk taken in applying a solution is less than the risk of **not** applying it, the solution should be applied.

 A recent example: I have been hesitant about the installation of third-party password policy software on Windows Domain Controllers because in general, keeping as little third-party software on DCs as necessary is a good philosophy.
 But after recently encountering environments with [nFront Password Filter](https://nfrontsecurity.com/products/nfront-password-filter/) and [Password Policy Enforcer](https://anixis.com/products/ppe/) I can attest that the hurdle these solutions impose on an attacker's ability to gain access and move laterally is well worth the risk they might introduce.

 # Tweet 2/5